FatLardXr41/mismis-fixed./README.md

 # mismis-fixed
-M-FeD would probably not gave me mismis/boggleshorbie so i just fixed the already leaked version.
+M-FeD would probably not give me boggle, so i fixed the leaked version for funnies.

 # Problems
 Crashes alot, randomly